 Indeed, partisan gerrymandering has been a part of the American political system since its inception and democratic principles have survived.
 But advancement in map drawing software has enabled map drawers to draw districts in a way that maximizes partisan advantage while still complying with traditional redistricting criteria.

 The federal rules for state redistricting require two things: (1) equally populated districts, and (2) racially neutral districts.
 The Constitution provides that a state’s population dictates the number of representative to be elected.
 And every 10 years a census is to be conducted to determine the number of congressional seats.
+22 22 U.S. Const. art.
+I, § II.
 The Equal Protection Clause and the Voting Rights Act also provide constraints on states.
 The Voting Rights Act prohibits states from drawing districts that dilute the votes of minorities.
+23 23 Thornburg v.
+Gingles, 478 U.S. 30, 47–48 (1986).
 And the Supreme Court has held that the Equal Protection Clause prohibits states from drawing districts based on race.
 24 24 Shaw v.
 Reno, 509 U.S. 630, 648–49 (1993).

 In addition to the federally imposed regulations, individual states frequently impose their own redistricting restrictions.
 These commonly include contiguity, compactness, community interest and political boundaries.
+25 25 See generally, Christopher Z. Mooney, Legislative Redistricting in the 50 States in 2010: Best Practices, The Illinois Report 2011 (2011).
 Ohio, for instance, requires contiguity and compactness and compels consideration of political boundaries.
+26 26 Ohio Const. art.
+XI, § 7.
 Similarly, California has a provision in its constitution that requires contiguity, respect for political boundaries, respect for community interests and, if possible, compactness.
 27 27 Cal.
 Const. art.
 XXI, § 2(d).

 Beyond the federal and state constraints, states are free to dictate the redistricting process.
 Indeed, the U.S. Constitution provides that states may govern the time, place and manner of holding elections for congressman and senators, though Congress may preempt state regulation.
 “The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of chusing Senators.”
+28 28 U.S. Const. art.
+I, § IV.
 This has resulted in a wide variety of methods for conducting the redistricting process.

 Additionally, some states have enacted measures that require bipartisan approval for maps or a supermajority.
-Connecticut and Maine both require a two-thirds majority approval for a redistricting map.
+Connecticut and Maine 33 33 Conn.
+Const. art.
+III, § 6; Me.
+Rev. Stat.
+21-A § 1206 (2018). both require a two-thirds majority approval for a redistricting map.
 This past primary season Ohio passed a new redistricting measure through the ballot initiative process, which requires bipartisan approval of a congressional redistricting map.
+34 34 Ohio Issue 1, Congressional Redistricting Procedures Amendment (May 2018), Ballotpedia.org, (2018).
 That is, 50 percent of each of the two largest political parties will need to approve the map.
 35 35 Ohio Issue 1, Congressional Redistricting Procedures Amendment (May 2018), Ballotpedia.org, (2018); Proposed Constitutional Amendments, Article XIX, Sec.
 1(A), Ohio Secretary of State, (2018).

 When state legislatures use the redistricting process for partisan advantage, they do so using the packing and cracking method.
 Packing occurs when voters for a rival party are squeezed into the same districts, thereby creating districts that are mostly the voters of the rival party.
+36 36 Gerald J. Hebert & Marina K. Jenkins, The Need for State Redistricting Reform To Rein in Partisan Gerrymandering, 29 Yale L. & Pol’y Rev. 2, 544 (2010); Vieth v.
+Jubelirer, 541 U.S. 267, 286 (2004).
 Because in these districts the rival party voters have much higher than 50 percent of the votes, votes for the rival party are “wasted.”
 That is, those votes could have been cast in another district where their party lost and allowed that party to obtain another seat.
 Cracking occurs when voters for the rival party are split across many districts, preventing the voters from gaining a majority in those districts.
 37 37 Samuel S.H.
 Wang, Three Tests for Practical Evaluation of Partisan Gerrymandering, 68 Stan.
 L. Rev. 1263, 1271 (2016).

 [Y]ou would open up a plan that you’d been working on or label a new plan and assign it the Assembly district that you wanted to work with and then you could also pick a color that you wanted that Assembly district to be.
 It’s sort of like a color-by-number exercise . . . .